 - Extra time to take the test.

-- Spoken test – via the computer, (English speaking voice over using a head set is available for any test candidate – no proof of special needs is required).
+- Spoken test – via the computer, (English or Welsh voiceover using a head set is available for any test candidate, no proof of special needs is required but this must be booked in advance – tick the box when booking the test).

 - One to one reader/recorder – where a person, provided by Pearson Vue (the company that administers the theory test), will read the questions on the computer screen word for word and then record the answer given by the candidate (they are not permitted to explain the meaning of the English language).